The Victor-Victrola Page

 and often had an additional plate attached showing the allowable operating

 voltage range.
-The electric motor was an expensive $50.00 option.
-This feature
+The electric motor was an expensive $50.00 option, and the motors

 eliminated the need to hand-wind the motor between records.
 Since electric power